 - Registration within a subject

-wraps around the reading/writing of images and applying transformationsdouble_ortho
+ants_regwritewraps around the reading/writing of images and applying transformationsdouble_orthoandortho2can provide basic visual checks.

 - When images are registered in the space space, we can perform the following operations: